superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 # What are Knowledge Graphs?

 Now, let's zoom in on KGs (Knowledge Graphs).
 We use KGs to describe how different entities, like people, places, or more generally "things", relate to each other.
-For example a KG can show us how a famous scientist is linked to their discoveries or how a city is connected to its historical events.
+For example a KG can show us how a famous writer is linked to their books or how a book is connected to its received awards:

 <img src=assets/use_cases/knowledge_graph_embedding/small_kg.png alt="Knowledge Graph example" data-size="100" />